jothamsl/Obsidian-Time-Machine/👨🏾‍🔬 Chemistry/Introduction to Organic chemistry.md

 ## Definition
 Organic chemistry is the study of the chemistry involving [[Carbon]] based compounds.
-It was initially the study of the compounds obtained from living organisms which were deemed organic, until 1828, when [[_Friedrich Wohler]], a German chemist synthesized [[_Urea]] (an organic compound), from inorganic starting materials.
+It was initially the study of the compounds obtained from living organisms which were deemed organic, until 1828, when [[_Friedrich Wohler|Friedrich Wohler]], a German chemist synthesized [[_Urea|urea]] (an organic compound), from inorganic starting materials.

 ## Origin
-Before the 18th century, chemists generally believed that organic compounds obtained form living organisms were endowed with a vital force that distinguished them from [[_inorganic compounds]].
+Before the 18th century, chemists generally believed that organic compounds obtained form living organisms were endowed with a vital force that distinguished them from [[_inorganic compounds|inorganic compounds]].
 At this time it was believed that organic compounds came from only living things.

 ## Discovery
 In 1828, German chemist [[_Friedrich Wohler]], synthesized [[_Urea]] (carbamide), a constituent of urine, from inorganic starting materials.
 He mixed silver cyanate ($\ce{AgOCN}$) and ammonium chloride ($\ce{NH4Cl}$), expecting to get ammonium cyanate ($\ce{NH4OCN}$).
 But he found the product to be urea: